BradleyCulley/bradleyculley.github.io/_posts/2024-02-17-solved-and-unsolved.md

 </p>

 <p>
-I think of these in contrast with problems that <span style="font-style: italic;">are</span> solved.<br/>
+I think of these in contrast with problems that <span style="font-style: italic;">are</span> solved.
 Ear infection?
 Take an antibiotic.
 </p>

 Solved: